AnthonyCxx/Notes-and-Writeups/C#/DataTypes/TypeCasting.md

 ### Conversion Requirements
 - Numeric Types: throws an overflow error if the number is out of the range of a short (-32,768 to 32,767)
-- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of a short (-32,768 to	32,767)
+- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of a short (-32,768 to	32,767).
+If the string contains non-numbers, use the [_.Parse()_](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/how-to-convert-a-string-to-a-number) method

 ## .ToInt32()
 _.ToInt32(var)_ throws an exception when converting a _DateTime_ variable_. <br />